andrey-pavlenko/qq-livereload/readme.md

 ## How it works

 1. Starts HTTP server (params hardcoded)
-2. Start FS watcher (params hardcoded)
+2. Starts FS watcher (params hardcoded)
-3. `livereload.js` connects to server via WedSocket
+3. `livereload.js` connects to server via WebSocket
 4. When FS changed server sends message `reload`

 ## How to use